vadigihemanthkumar/Redesigning-Poor-Code/README.md

 - `save_users(users)`: Saves the user data to a JSON file.
 - `load_users()`: Loads user data from a JSON file.

+## Future Enhancements
+-  The application is designed to be modular and scalable.
+-  It also allows for future expansions, such as managing new types of items or adding additional features like due dates for books, late fees, and more.

 ## Learning Outcomes

 Working on this project helped me grow my skills in software development.
 Here are the main things I learned: